kasta-sta/eca-viz/README.md

 Dynamic Visualizations: Compare multiple cellular automata simultaneously by adding visualizers.
 Custom Rules: Change the rule of each automaton (0–255) dynamically.

+In next:
+### done:
++ added dark-light mode and click-changer
++ effects when hovering over buttons and pressing
++ random rule visualization function
++ added controls for each card:
+      - "A" to apply the new rule.
+      - "S" to save an image of the current state of the machine in PNG format.
+      - "C" to close a specific rendering card
++ dynamic change of rules
++ sth mini updates
+  the above mentioned will be in ver 1.5

+### progress:
+- Django project

 By Stanislav Oryshchuk. started  - 31.12.2024.